BabylonJS/OldDocumentationSite/content/tutorials/01_Play_Pen/Mesh_CreateXXX_Methods_With_Options_Parameter.md

 ```javascript
 var decal = BABYLON.MeshBuilder.CreateDecal("decal", mesh,  {position: myPos}, scene);
 ```
-Don't forget the _mesh_ parameter what is the mesh depicting the decal.
+Don't forget the _mesh_ parameter which is the mesh depicting the decal.

 Properties, all optional :